BelgianNoise/colruyt-products-scraper/README.md

 An application written in Go that scrapes Colruyt's API to retrieve all product listings.

-Data is scraper every night at 0:00 UTC using a cronjob running in Github Actions and uploaded to a public Google Cloud Storage bucket, named `colruyt-products` and hosted in `us-east1`, for everyone to use (and for easier acccess for me later).
+Data is scraper every night using a cronjob running in Github Actions and uploaded to a public Google Cloud Storage bucket, named `colruyt-products` and hosted in `us-east1`, for everyone to use (and for easier acccess for me later).
-To overcome rate limiting and other surprisingly well implemented anti-scrapeing measures I am using [ScraperAPI](https://www.scraperapi.com) as a proxy. (this would not have been a problem had I written this in TypeScript :) )
+To overcome rate limiting and other surprisingly well implemented anti-scrapeing measures I am using publicly available online proxies.
+I have tried using [ScraperAPI](https://scraperapi.com) but the limited amount of free requests limited the amount of data I could scrape. (only because the Colruyt API has some weird behaviour)

 I wanted to create this because I find it very interesting to know which products have risen by how much in price, and to know when to possibly look for a cheaper alternative.